Bunkai9448/NHL-07_public/Roster/#nhl-view-name-change-guide.md

+# Readme

+NHLView is the roster editor for EA Sports NHL Hockey series on PC. http://www.artemkh.com/nhl/nhlview/

+To know if any of these guys is still active in the league, so I head over to Elite Prospects and enter their names in the search bar. https://www.eliteprospects.com/league/nhl

-#nhl-view-name-change-guide by Krossbar Kenny
+## nhl-view-name-change-guide by Krossbar Kenny

 First, if you don't have it, download NHL View http://www.artemkh.com/files/nhlview/nhlview.zip

-Then, get the latest version of the .tdb file from the files channel Next, post in the nhl-07-psp main channel that you're editing
+Then, get the latest version of the .tdb file

+Rename "nhl2007.tdb" to "nhl2007PC.tdb" using BigGUI https://dl.fifa-infinity.com/fifa-09/biggui-tool/
+and edit db.viv in NHLView

 Next, click Open and this window comes up